zeina1i/conduit/pkg/plugins/pg/README.md

 ## Change Data Capture
-This connector implements CDC features for PostgreSQL by reading WAL log events into a buffer that is checked on each Read request after the initial table Rows have been read.
+This connector implements CDC features for PostgreSQL by reading WAL log events into a buffer that is checked on each Read request after the initial table rows have been read.

 ## CDC  Configuration